4bstr4ct/cbuild/readme.md

 Currently, the library has these issues:
 1. Windows are not supported
 2. Self-rebuilding requires to run the build twice for changes to take effect.
+3. Library does not handle its memory yet.

 ## Builds situation